helloworldless/davidagood.com/content/blog/chialisp-basics/index.md

 ---
 title: "Chialisp Basics"
 date: "2021-05-24T04:43:45.796Z"
+description: "Chialisp is the native smart contract language of the Chia blockchain and cryptocurrency (XCH).
+This shows basic Chialisp commands, operators, and an example program.
-description: "Basic commands, operators, and example Chialisp program based on official YouTube video and docs"
+Based on official Chia YouTube video and docs.

 ---

-Based on this video: [An Introduction to developing in Chialisp](https://www.youtube.com/watch?v=dEFLJSU87K8).
+This post is based on this official video: [An Introduction to developing in Chialisp](https://www.youtube.com/watch?v=dEFLJSU87K8).

 I've included a few updates/corrections based on things that have changed.
 For example, the quoting syntax was changed from this